 Weather in Jordan

+The spring season is from March to May and brings with it an array of dazzling wildflowers to the Jordanian countryside.
 Summer, from June to August, is characterised by hot daytime temperatures with an average of 90°F (32°C).
 During this season it is advisable for expats to wear lightweight but modest clothing, not forgetting that skimpy clothing will likely be considered disrespectful.

 In April, a hot southerly wind known as the khamsin wind blows over the country.
-The khamsin can build up to gale force and beyond, and often causes dangerous sandstorms.
+The khamsin can build up to gale force, and often causes dangerous sandstorms.
 The arrival of this wind can cause the temperature to rise by several degrees, sometimes up to 104°F (40°C), within just a few hours.
 During these times, expats should beware of low visibility and should stay indoors if possible.

-In November, rainy conditions start to make their way across the country heralding the arrival of winter, which is from December to February.
-The rainy season lasts until around April and can bring vicious storms causing flash floods and mudslides.
+In November, rainy conditions start to make their way across the country heralding the arrival of winter, which lasts from December to February.
+The rainy season runs until around April and can bring vicious storms causing flash floods and mudslides.
 During this time, expats should wrap up warmly and wear waterproof jackets or overcoats.
 It is during winter that Jordan’s capital city, Amman, may experience a few days of snowfall.